tinue/apa102-pi/README.md

 - Optional: Remove the previously installed version of the library (but keep the necessary dependencies): `sudo pip3 uninstall apa102-pi`

 ## Troubleshooting
+### Strip remains dark
+The number one reason for this problem is that MOSI and SCLK are swapped.
+You can't rely on the colors of the wires, they seem to change with every batch of APA102 strips that are produced.
+To resolve, swap the two data wires and try again.
+If it still does not work, then you might need a level shifter.
+Before you do this, you can try to lower the supply voltage for the strip.
+According to the APA102 data sheets, a "one" signal is detected as a percentage of the supply voltage: The lower the supply voltage, the higher the chance that 3.3 Volts is still detected as a "one".

 ### Flicker
 Sometimes the end of large stripes flickers.
 It seems that there is a correlation amongst three variables:
 * SPI bus speed